Patrick Wisdom Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres rank 14th in baseball in home runs given up (25 total, one per game).
+- Padres pitchers combine to rank 13th in baseball in home runs given up (26 total, one per game).

-- Snell gets the start for the Padres, his fifth of the season.
-He is 0-3 with a 6.50 ERA and 21 strikeouts in 18 2/3 innings pitched.
+- Wacha (2-1 with a 7.08 ERA and 18 strikeouts in 20 1/3 innings pitched) gets the start for the Padres, his fifth of the season.

-- The lefty's most recent appearance came on Wednesday against the Atlanta Braves, when he went five innings, surrendering two earned runs while giving up three hits.
+- In his most recent time out on Friday, the righty went four innings against the Arizona Diamondbacks, giving up five earned runs while surrendering 10 hits.

-- The 30-year-old has an ERA of 6.50, with 10.5 strikeouts per nine innings, in four games this season.
-Opponents are hitting .292 against him.
+- In four games this season, the 31-year-old has a 7.08 ERA and 8 strikeouts per nine innings, while giving up a batting average of .333 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.